 Selling price = N300.00 * 12 cartons = N3,600

-Cost price is where many business owners get it wrong, they simply follow
+Alot of business owners get their cost prices wrong, they simply follow

 Cost price = N230.00 * 12 cartons = N2,760